 Your risk can also increase due to your family history.
 If you have a close relative or parents suffering from an alcohol use disorder, your genetics might have been negatively influenced.
 If you have experienced mental health issues including anxiety and depression, your risk increases.
 A lot of individuals with mental health disorders experience issues with alcohol.
 This also includes bipolar disorders and schizophrenia.
 If your history includes emotional or physical trauma, your risk of dependency significantly increases.
 You also need to take cultural and social factors into consideration.
 Your risk of developing an alcohol use disorder increases if your partner or close friends drink on a regular basis.

 Unfortunately, society often glamorizes drinking alcohol.
-Social media and magazines frequently send a message that drinking to excess is okay.
+Social media and magazines frequently send a message that drinking to excess is acceptable.
 According to the latest research, studies have shown individuals having bariatric surgery have an increased risk of alcohol dependency.
 The risk of relapsing after completing alcohol rehab is also much higher.

 When you consume alcohol, your central nervous system becomes depressed.
 You may experience stimulation as your initial reaction.
 If you continue drinking, your body and mind become sedated.
 Drinking to excess negatively impacts the vital areas of your brain, muscle coordination and speech.
 Heavily binging on alcohol can result in a coma or death.